 Transportation to Annapolis is not provided, nor overnight accommodations.
 Free parking is available at the Navy-Marine Corps Memorial Stadium, and free shuttle service is provided between the Navy-Marine Corps Memorial Stadium and the Maryland State Government Complex.

-* Fellows that begin in October conclude their fellowship April 14, 2026.
+* Fellows that begin in October conclude their fellowship on April 14, 2026.

 The Fellows Program is specifically designed for graduate students at Maryland and regional institutions offering master’s, doctorate, and law degrees.
 Applicants may be from any field, although offices generally prefer studies related to public policy or a course of study relevant to the assignment, such as economics, education, environment, finance, public health, and various other quantitative, policy or legal studies.